jjloomis/file-and-folder-management/file-and-folder-naming-conventions.md

-# File and Folder naming conventions
+# File and folder naming conventions

 Occasionally, servers and multimedia programs run into problems when file and folder names contain spaces and special characters (#, ?, ", /, @, &, etc.)